It’s that time of year again, when everybody seems to be coming down with a something and “flu season” is always named the culprit.

 I like to add fresh garlic, mushrooms, celery, and chili peppers.
 Other great additions are sea vegetables like dulse or kelp, Himalayan salt, lemongrass, fresh cilantro (detoxes the liver), thyme (fights viruses), and oregano (anti-microbial).

 2. Fruit smoothies.
 You need a Vitamix or Ninja blender to really enjoy these.
+So why not treat yourself this flu season by getting one of the blender from this list.
 Ideally, you’re growing your own fruit in abundance–but if you’re not there yet, just go fill up your chest freezer with fruit from Costco.
 Then you can make smoothies year-round.
 I like to freeze fresh bananas when they’re speckled brown–perfectly sweet for smoothie-making.

 Add in wild blueberries, strawberries, mango, pineapple, blackberries and raspberries.
 I have a huge bag of dewberries harvested from our friends’ property last Spring–STILL making their appearance in smoothies.